suiGn/i.mLearning/modelDesign.md

 # **MODEL DESIGN** by neurons.me

-In the context of software design and development, when we discuss how data is structured, organized, and interrelated, we are essentially referring to the "data model" or simply the "model."
+In the context of software design and development, when we discuss how **data is structured**, organized, and interrelated, we are essentially referring to the "data model" or simply the "model."
 In the case of an MVC (Model-View-Controller) architecture, the "model" is responsible for representing the data and the rules that govern the data.

 *For your models,* if you've decided that **topics** have a higher hierarchical priority than **languages**, then this hierarchical relationship would be defined within your model.